 Canadian green builders have a few options to choose from when selecting a green building certification or rating system.
-Programs have been created to fit certain niches, such as existing buildings or new, commercial or residential and comprehensive or specific assessments.
-Following is a complete list of the different green building certification / rating systems operating in Canada, listed alphabetically (they are also in the directory, filed under “Certifications / Rating Systems”).
+Programs have been created to fit certain niches, such as existing or new buildings, commercial or residential buildings and comprehensive or specific assessments.
+Following is a complete list of the different green building certification / rating systems operating in Canada, listed alphabetically.
 Contact us if you’d like to add any to this list.

 BREEAM – BREEAM is a widely recognized environmental assessment method and rating system for buildings.
 This international system measures performance against established benchmarks over a number of categories, such as energy and water use, health, well-being, pollution, transport, materials, waste, ecology and management processes.